nextgenthemes/advanced-responsive-video-embedder/README.txt

 * Fix: Shortcode UI script enqueued to early causing JS erros on admin pages.
 * Improved: Error messages for missing mandatory attributes.
 * Improved: Moved some code logic of the pro addon out of the main plugin.
+* New: `disable_flash` parameter mainly for unlisted providers will be treated as general iframe embeds.
+With set to true this will enable you to use the 'disable_links' feature of the pro plugin.
 * New: Filters for new cool things coming up
 * New: License page, relocated options page
 * New: YouTube URL detection for playists without starting video `https://www.youtube.com/playlist?list=PL3Esg-ZzbiUmeSKBAQ3ej1hQxDSsmnp-7`